Year: 2022–2023

 Collaboration with non-designers (museum educators, scientists)

-I gained valuable experience in physical prototyping and learned how to create clear documentation for collaborators like graphic designers and architects.
-One of the biggest challenges was balancing complexity: the game could be solved in a few turns if you studied the rules carefully, but it became confusing and effort-heavy for players who didn’t.
-This taught me how delicate rule design is when creating accessible experiences.
+One of the main challenges was balancing complexity.
+The game could be solved in a few turns if players studied the rules carefully, but it could also become confusing for first-time players.
+This process showed me how delicate rule design is when creating accessible experiences.